UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_14.md

 .
 We are going to spend this next section discussing `.melt()` which is simply the reverse transformation of `.pivot()`.

-Instead of converting a long dataframe to a wide one as we do in `.pivot()`, we do the opposite and convert a `wide` dataframe into a long one.
+Instead of converting a long dataframe to a wider one as we do in `.pivot()`, we do the opposite and convert a wide dataframe into a longer one.

 <center>